Quick guide to creating rules

 A new, empty action inserting signature will appear within the List of actions.
 To compose the signature click the Edit button (Fig. 10.).

-Instead of creating a signature / disclaimer template from scratch you may also make use of the predefined templates in Template Library.
+Instead of creating a signature / disclaimer template from scratch you may also make use of the predefined templates in the template library.

-Once the Editor opens, compose your signature using the variety of available options (see Editor's manual for more information).
+Once the editor opens, compose your signature using the variety of available options (see editor's manual for more information).
 In our case we are going to create a simple signature in HTML adding few basic placeholders (filled with AD attributes) and removing one of them along the whole row if its content is not present in the Active Directory.
-To add an AD attribute placeholder, click the AD attributes button and choose an attribute from the context menu (Fig. 11.).
+To add an AD attribute placeholder, click the Placeholder button and choose an attribute from the context menu (Fig. 11.).

-If you do not want to add placeholders automatically, you can also add them within the Editor by typing manually.
+If you do not want to add placeholders automatically, you can also add them within the editor by typing manually.
 Furthermore, if you want to add new placeholders (that are not present in the program by default) you may create them via Additional AD attributes (custom placeholders) feature in Settings.
-Once created they will be visible in the context menu of the AD attributes button in the Editor under Message Sender.
+Once created they will be visible in the context menu of the Placeholder button in the editor under Message Sender.

 After setting up the content of your signature, you may want to decide about the place where it will be inserted within mail and what to do if the signature is already found within a particular message (in case of replies and forwards).
-Open the Disclaimer/Signature options window via the Settings () button, choose your options and click OK (Fig. 12.).
-In our case, the signature will be added Right under the original reply message and the old occurrences of this signature will be removed if found in the message body.
+Open the Signature settings window via the Settings () button, choose your options and click OK (Fig. 12.).
+In our case, the signature will be added Right under the latest reply/forward message and the signature will be added to every email.

-Now, confirm the chosen options by clicking OK, save your signature template via the Save button and close the Editor (Fig. 13.).
+Now, confirm the chosen options by clicking OK, save your template via the Apply & Close button and close the editor (Fig. 13.).